hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     * destbuf = srcbuf1 + srcbuf2 + ..... + srcbufn

+* bufmerged[.b]|bufmerged.s destbufid src1_any_var_or_value src2_any_var_or_value ..... srcn_any_var_or_value

+  This allows a new buffer to be created, which contains the contents of the specified source items.

+  The source item could be either a int or str or hexstring(buf literal value) or it could be a variable of any supported type.

+  if bufmerged or bufmerged.b is used, then the raw byte values corresponding to the specified src item will be used.
+This is useful when one needs to send underlying byte values corresponding to specified items/values like when sending to another program or storing into a binary file or so.

+  if bufmerged.s is used, then equivalent string representation of the specified src item will be used.
+This is useful especially, when writing to console or so, where user will be interested in a human readable textual form of the underlying data.

+  This avoids the need to create temporary bufs using letbuf[.s] and then merging into a buf using bufsmerge.

 * buf8randomize bufid randcount buf_startoffset buf_endoffset rand_startval rand_endval

   * all the int arguments (ie other than bufid) belong to the int_var_or_value class